kab11/libft/README.md

 # libft

-LIBFT aims at building the printf library with basic functionality; includes the management of minimal field width, precision, wildcards, length flags, and unicode characters
+LIBFT is the implementation of some Standard C library function